PhilsModules/phils-pf2e-realdark/README.md

 - **👁️ Softened UI**: Aggressively removes standard hard gold/red borders and replaces them with soft, translucent edges for a modern look.
 - **🔧 Deep Customization**: Tweak primary colors, accent colors, sidebar opacity, and input field darkness to your detailed preferences.
 - **📜 Journal Fixes**: Eliminates the "white flash" when opening journals and ensures consistent dark backgrounds for all text content.
+- **🎲 Dice So Nice Integration**: Includes custom 3D dice presets that match your chosen theme. _You can select them in the Dice So Nice settings (e.g., RealDark - Dragon)._

 ## 📦 Installation